sebglazebrook/fuzz/README.md

 - display a loading/processing spinner
 - add colours to the output
 - add benchmarking to see where there is room for speed improvements
+- when refiltering, need to make sure the selected result doesn't change value

 # BUGS